Privacy Policy

 Richmond, VIC 3121

-Where ACSO holds personal information about a client and the client can establish that information is incorrect, ACSO must take reasonable steps to correct information.
+Where the Group holds personal information about a client and the client can establish that information is incorrect, the Group must take reasonable steps to correct information.
 When making a correction:

 • Record the date and the name of the person making the correction; and

-If ACSO however denies access or correction to such information, then ACSO will provide the individual with reasons for such decision and advise the individual of mechanisms available to complain about the decision.
+If the Group however denies access or correction to such information, then the Group will provide the individual with reasons for such decision and advise the individual of mechanisms available to complain about the decision.

-In the event that ACSO and an individual disagree about the veracity of the personal information held by ACSO, then if requested by the individual, ACSO will take reasonable steps to record a statement relating to the disputed information on the record where the information appears.
-(Refer to section 9.0 ‘Data retention’ in relation to requests to delete information.)
+In the event that the Group and an individual disagree about the veracity of the personal information held by the Group, then if requested by the individual, the Group will take reasonable steps to record a statement relating to the disputed information on the record where the information appears.

 Privacy Data Breaches